FAQ

 -

-A: Yes.
-You do not need permission to host your own garage sale.
-All signage must be taken down immediately after the sale, and may not be posted on street signs, light poles, mailboxes, common areas, etc.
+- All signage must be taken down immediately after the sale, and is forbidden from being posted at any time on street signs, light poles, mailboxes, common areas, etc.

 -